Herod 1. Herod the Great. Born some time around 70BC.

 Incidentally, due to events recorded below, it was probably in early February in 1 BC that this bit occurred, the visit of the wise men to Jesus's "temporary" house in Bethlehem, followed by Joseph and Mary's hurried escape to Egypt.
 It would have come shortly after the dedication of baby Jesus in Jerusalem which happened in late January, as recorded in Luke 2:22.
 Note, Luke chooses not to record the visit of the wise men, nor the brief, perhaps 2-3 month sojourn in Egypt, but that's fair enough, Luke's gospel is designed to reveal Jesus more as "Son of Man", Matthew's emphasis covers more his role as "Coming King".

-Click here for a list of Roman Governors of Syria, at this time.
+Click here for a list of Roman Governors of Syria at this time.
 Note the three missing years 3, 2 and 1 BC.
-The year of Quirinius's census, the annunciation to Mary and birth of Jesus in 2 BC was when Saturninus was legate of Syria, according to Tertullian c.200AD, and Quirinius was in Galatia in 3 BC.
-Saturninus was followed by Varus, in about 1 BC.
+According to Tertullian c.200AD, the year of Quirinius's first census, the annunciation to Mary and birth of Jesus in 2 BC followed Quirinius in Galatia in 2 BC when Saturninus was legate of Syria.
+Saturninus was followed by Varus in about 1 BC.

 Now, back to Herod.
 At this time, he appointed Herod Archelaus to be his heir in place of Herod Antipas, had his imprisoned first born son Antipater executed, and died himself just four days later (just before the Spring Passover in 1 BC).
 According to Josephus, it was his 37th year, and 34 years from the execution of Antigonus.